lowRISC/opentitan/hw/ip/otp_ctrl/doc/interfaces.md

 The keys are derived from the FLASH_DATA_KEY_SEED and FLASH_ADDR_KEY_SEED values stored in the `SECRET1` partition using the [scrambling primitive](#scrambling-datapath).
 If the key seeds have not yet been provisioned, the keys are derived from all-zero constants, and the `flash_otp_key_o.seed_valid` signal will be set to 0 in the response.
+The resulting scrambling key is still ephemeral (i.e., it is derived using entropy from CSRNG) and okay to be used.

 Note that the req/ack protocol runs on the OTP clock.
 It is the task of the scrambling device to synchronize the handshake protocol by instantiating the `prim_sync_reqack.sv` primitive as shown below.